 Mission: The Natural Resources Council of Maine is a nonprofit membership organization protecting, restoring, and conserving Maine’s environment, now and for future generations.
-For more than 50 years, the Natural Resources Council of Maine has been protecting the places and way of life that make Maine so special.
-We work to—
+For almost 60 years, the Natural Resources Council of Maine has been protecting the places and way of life that make Maine so special.
+We work statewide to—

-- Protect the health of Maine’s rivers, lakes, and wetlands;
+- Protect the health of Maine’s rivers, lakes, streams, and coastal waters;